* Rebar slips after 3-day rise, iron ore eases after 2-day gain

 Global miner Rio Tinto , which supplies bulk of its iron ore to China, said third-quarter iron ore shipments rose 6 percent from a year ago to 85.8 million tonnes.

-“Multiple regions have started the winter off-peak production early, which in our view may lead to further falls in the (blast furnace) utilization rate in the near future,” Morgan Stanley analyst said in a report.
+“Multiple regions have started the winter off-peak production early, which in our view may lead to further falls in the (blast furnace) utilization rate in the near future,” Morgan Stanley analysts said in a report.

 The utilization rate at steel mills’ blast furnaces across China stood at 81.9 percent as of Oct.
 13, it said.